Iulius3456/code-injection-tool/README.md

 Instructions for Use:
 ===========
-1. for this tool, you need to install all the libraries from the dependencies file. arp_spoofer.py with the appropriate command line parameters.
+1. for this tool, you need to install all the libraries from the dependencies file.
+2. run arp_spoofer.py with the appropriate command line parameters.
 3. run code_injector.py with the appropriate command line parameters.
 4. now you can inject the code.